phutruonnttn/yushan-microservices-engagement-service/README.md

 # Yushan Engagement Service

-> 💬 **Engagement Service for Yushan Webnovel Platform.** - Manages user interactions including comments, reviews, ratings, likes, bookmarks, and social features to foster community engagement.
+> 💬 **Engagement Service for Yushan Platform (Phase 2 - Microservices)** - Manages user interactions including comments, reviews, ratings, votes, and social features to foster community engagement.

-# Yushan Platform - Engagement Service Setup Guide
+## 📋 Overview

+Engagement Service is one of the main microservices of Yushan Platform (Phase 2), responsible for managing all user social interactions.
+This service uses Kafka to publish events for Gamification Service and integrates with other services via Feign clients.

 ## Architecture Overview